Consider a simple truss consisting of three members forming a rig... | Study Prep in Pearson+

 Master Solving Force Problems in Connected Systems of Objects with a bite sized video explanation from PatrickStart learning

-A horizontal beam consists of two segments, AB and BC, joined by a pin at point B. If a downward force is applied at point C and the beam is supported at point A, what is the primary function of the pin connection at B?

-When using a spanner wrench whose two ends fit loosely into the smooth slots of a bolt head (as shown in Figure 1), which of the following best describes the type of force the wrench applies to the bolt head?

-Two blocks of masses and are connected by a massless string and placed on a frictionless horizontal surface.
-If a constant force is applied to in the direction of the string, what is the tension in the string between the blocks?
+Two solid cylinders AB and BC are bonded together to form a single rigid body.
+If a force is applied horizontally to the free end of cylinder AB while the other end of cylinder BC is fixed, what is the net force experienced at the interface between the two cylinders?

-A rigid pipe is supported by a pin at point A and an A-36 steel guy wire BD.
-If a downward force of is applied at the end of the pipe, which of the following best describes the role of the guy wire BD in the system?

-A mass is suspended in equilibrium by three cables: cable AB is attached horizontally to a wall, cable AC is attached at an angle of above the horizontal, and cable AD is attached vertically upward.
-What are the tensions in cables AB, AC, and AD?
-(Assume .)
+Four masses are connected by massless, rigid rods to form a system as shown in Figure 1.
+If the system is suspended from one of the masses and hangs in equilibrium, which of the following statements about the tension in the rods is correct?

+A cylindrical cable of negligible mass is suspended vertically from the ceiling, and a weight of mass hangs from its lower end.
+If the cable is in equilibrium, what is the tension in the cable at a point halfway between the ceiling and the weight?

 Forces in Connected Systems of Objects practice set